Skylar Astin: Personal life

 In 2006, Astin began dating Lauren Pritchard.
 He then began dating Pitch Perfect co-star Anna Camp in 2013.
 The couple were reported to be engaged in January 2016.
 They married on September 10, 2016.
 On April 19, 2019, the couple announced that they were filing for divorce.
 In late August 2019, the divorce was finalized.

-In January, 2023, Astin's home in Los Angeles was broken into by burglars who ransacked the place.
-Astin was away from home when the robbery occurred.
+In January 2023, Astin's home in Los Angeles was broken into and ransacked by burglars.
+Astin was away from home when the burglary occurred.